norton120/pirate_baby/content/posts/replatforming.md

 This is not to say that one language cannot be remarkably more suited for a challenge than another; it is likely much more effective to write a collection of famous French love poetry in French than, say, Manderin Chineese.
 But to say it is impossible is simply not true.

 #### Newer is Better
 Iterative improvement is a core tenant of the last two decades of software development.
-We learn from experience, and things generally  faster, more reliable, more secure, and easier to work with.
+We learn from experience, and software tooling generally exists somewhere along an upward trend line of faster, more reliable, more secure, and easier to work with - and it is easy to assume that newer software (further up that trend line) is

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExOTE2NTA2NjQsLTE2NjQ3MjY3ODQsLT
+eyJoaXN0b3J5IjpbLTE0NjQ1MzQ3MjMsLTE2NjQ3MjY3ODQsLT
 M3MDc4MDEwNywtMTYwNDEzMDA5Nyw3MDg5NDE5NDhdfQ==
 -->